HEAT PUMP

 Obstacle on top

-If the heat pump's outdoor unit is installed outdoors, but in a kind of room or space with a ceiling, then a little more attention needs to be paid to the distances from the various walls to avoid any air recirculation.
-This air recirculation would impair the heat pump's operation and cause it to deviate significantly from its theoretical consumption or COP data.
+If the outdoor unit of the heat pump is installed outside but in a room or space with a ceiling, then the distances to the various walls must be taken into account in order to avoid any air recirculation.
+This air recirculation would result in the heat pump operating less efficiently and would be far away from the theoretical consumption or COP data of the heat pump.

 Heat pump in a wall recess